Outburn-IL/foob-docs/installation.md

 3. The installer will propose a default endpoint.
 Please confirm or change.
 4. Proivde FUME REST endpoint URL
 5. Proivde FUME Designer URL
-6. The install will propose a default port for FumeBusinessService HTTP Adapter.
+6. The installer will propose a default port for FumeBusinessService HTTP Adapter.
 Please confirm or change

 Installation Completed!

-> Post installation steps
+> Post-installation steps

 1. Check if a production with the name `Outburn.FumeNativeProduction.FumeProduction` exists.
 You should see the following: